 - Work hard on your post titles: the title makes the reader take interest and click through to the article.
 Then the first paragraph catches their attention enough to keep them reading the whole article.

-- Read and practise good writing techniques.
+- Read and practice good writing techniques.
 Books on writing stories are excellent resources for article and blog writers.
 There are many ways to approach your writing, it just depends on what your objectives are.

 - Use Alt-text for your images so that search engines can properly understand what the image is – search engines “see” images differently to text.
 It’s an object and it needs and explanation for it.

 - Use sub headings to divide your writing and paragraphs.

 - Use internal links to point to your own articles.
 This helps search engines to make sense of your blog.
 If a search engine can see the structure to your blog, it’s another point in the game of SEO for you.
 Find useful external links also.

 - Use meta descriptions to describe your blog post.
 This is what the people searching for your topic see, they will have a better idea of what your post is about before deciding to click. therefore, it makes sense to use the description to encourage people to click through to your blog posts.